cloudant-labs/data-flow-examples/spark-on-watson-studio/README.md

-# IBM Cloudant to Db2 tutorials using Apache Spark™ in Data Science Experience
+# IBM Cloudant to Db2 tutorials using Apache Spark™ in Watson Studio

 **Note:** These examples are only intended as a starting point for loading Cloudant documents into Apache Spark and inserting them into Db2 Warehouse on Cloud.
 They are not intended as a drop-in replacement for the deprecated Cloudant warehouse integration.
 In particular these examples do not perform upsert or handle document deletion.